porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.design.md

 Enables users to enter a single line of text.

 ### Width
 Text fields have no specific width.
-Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Validation and error
 Validation text for a field is placed right below the field box in order to make it clear for the user which text field the validation belongs to.